 I don’t use a marinara sauce in my Italian sausage recipe.
-I believe sausage and peppers are best without marina or other tomato products.
+I believe sausage and peppers are best without tomato products.

 Instead, I serve marinara or another red Italian gravy on the side.

-The type of sausage links used for this Italian sausage and peppers recipe is really a matter of personal taste.
+The type of Italian sausage links is really a matter of personal taste.
 Some like it super hot and some not so much.
-My house is in the not-so-much category and I choose a sweet Italian sausage or one that is just labeled as Italian sausage.
+My house is in the not-so-much category and I choose a sweet Italian sausage or one that is just labeled as Italian.

 If you like one color better than another, feel free to use those.

-The peppers will add some sweetness to your Italian sausage and peppers so choose an onion that isn’t too sweet to start with.
-I usually use one really big white onion.
+The peppers will add some sweetness so choose an onion that isn’t too sweet to start with.
+I usually use one big white onion.

 A yellow Spanish onion would be ok here, but I would probably avoid a Vidalia.